jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

 ### 50. Coconuts Don't Cut It

-- Context Matters
+- Context Matters:
   - Choose tools and methods based on your context, not trends.
 What works for others may not suit your team, goals, or constraints.
 Avoid blindly copying popular practices.
   - To know what works, try it.
-Test ideas on a small scale, keep what helps, and drop what doesn’t.
+Test ideas on a small scale, keep what helps, and drop what doesn't.
-  Success comes from adapting, not copying others’ processes.
+  Success comes from adapting, not copying others' processes.

 ``` md
 Tip 87: Do What Works, Not What's Fashionable